AICONSlab/MIRACL/docs/tutorials/beginner/getting_started.md

     optional arguments:
       -h, --help            show this help message and exit

-for the help of a specific function in the *conv* module, say *tiff_nii*, type:
+For the help of a specific function in the `conv` module, say `tiff_nii`, type:

     $ miracl conv tiff_nii -h

-you should get:
+You should get:

     usage:  Converts Tiff images to Nifti